e1732a364fed/clash_rules/README.md

-This project can parse the rules in Clash’s YAML configuration files and provides an optimized matching algorithm.
+This project can parse the rules and rule-sets in Clash’s YAML configuration files and provides an optimized matching algorithm.
 The project uses functional programming.

 DOMAIN-SUFFIX, IP-CIDR(6) uses radix trie ，DOMAIN-KEYWORD uses Aho-Corasick Automaton.
 DOMAIN-REGEX uses RegexSet.
+PORT uses binary search.

 For examples, see the test at the end of the lib.rs and benches/algorithms.